Consulate General of France, New York City: The current consul general: Anne-Claire Legendre

 Anne-Claire Legendre took up the position of consul general of France in New York on August 29, 2016.
 She is the first woman to hold this position.
 As consul general, Legendre is in charge of promoting the influence and appeal of France across the tri-state area of New York, Connecticut, and New Jersey, as well as Bermuda.
 She serves a community of 80,000 French citizens, whose vitality actively contributes to the visibility of France in the United States.

 A native of Brittany, Legendre is 37 years old.
 She graduated from the Institut d’Etudes Politiques in Paris, and holds degrees from Institut National des Langues et Civilisations Orientales (in Arabic) and the University of Sorbonne-Nouvelle in Paris (in modern languages and literature).

 Legendre previously served at the French embassy in Yemen in 2005-2006, before joining the Direction of the French Abroad at the Ministry of Foreign Affairs, where she contributed to develop consular cooperation between member states from the European Union.

 From 2008 to 2010, she was in charge of bilateral relations with Algeria as part of the Direction of North Africa and the Middle East.
 She was then appointed to the Permanent Mission of France to the United Nations, where she served under the current French Ambassador to the United States, Gérard Araud, until 2013.
 As the Arab Spring upheavals placed the Middle East at the center of attention, she supervised negotiations on Syria, Lebanon, Israel and the Palestinian Territories, and Iraq, at the Security Council of the United Nations.

 In 2013, she was called to the cabinet of the Minister of Foreign Affairs and International Development, Laurent Fabius, where she served as Advisor on North Africa and the Middle East.

 Honorary consulates

-The consulate general of France supervises four honorary consuls located respectively in the following towns:
+The consulate general of France in New York City supervises four honorary consuls, located respectively in the following cities: